Nurture Provision in CPS

 What is the Nurture approach?

-The nurture provision within Crieff Primary School is an approach where a small group of children work part of the day with the support of a nurture team – in our case this is Mr Chris Farrell and Mrs Linda Bremner.
+The nurture provision within Crieff Primary School is an approach where a small group of children work part of the day with the support of a nurture team.
 The children predominantly work within their class supported by staff but also sometimes work within our nurture room for focused targeted support and activities.
 A nurture group is a small group of 6 to 10 children / young people usually based in a mainstream educational setting and staffed by two supportive adults.
 Nurture groups offer a short term, focussed, intervention strategy, which addresses barriers to learning arising from social / emotional and or behavioural difficulties, in an inclusive, supportive manner.
 Children continue to remain part of their own class group and usually return fully to class within 4 terms.
 Central to the philosophy is attachment theory; an area of psychology which explains the need for any person to be able to form secure and happy relationships with others in the formative years of their lives and our ongoing knowledge of neuroscience.

 Nurture groups are an effective, evidenced based approach supporting Special Educational Needs (SEN) / Additional Support Needs (ASD) in the form of Social, Emotional & Behavioural Difficulties (SEBD) in an inclusive manner.
 Through successfully addressing the barriers to learning, this results in both improved academic attainment and improved health and wellbeing.
 In Crieff Primary School we offer nurturing approaches within all classrooms and in our nursery so that children are supported wherever they are learning.